-NFL veteran Ken Stills was the lead instructor, and after a thorough discussion with him, also the likes of David Amador along with other brand administrators, there were plenty of rave reviews.
+NFL veteran Ken Stills was the lead instructor, and after a thorough discussion with him, also the likes of several other important brand administrators, there were plenty of rave reviews.

 Although there were many scholarship-worthy prospects in attendance, numerous others fit in that category.
 Below is a preview of some of the top performers, each who can now be considered as possible All-American Bowl candidates for one of the upcoming games later on this year.

 Reece Sampayo, QB, 2023, Veterans Memorial (TX): The 6-foot-2 and 175-pounder stood out in a crowd.
 Same thing can be said about his versatile counterpart Jake Garcia from Donna (TX).

 Trey Taylor, RB, 2024, A&M Consolidated (TX): On the official roster, but unfortunately, the 5-9 and 175-pounder missed all the action.
 He plans to attend another upcoming event.

 Omar Dela Garza, RB, 2023, Grulla (TX): Good in the ground game, and passing, the 5-9 and 160-pounder turned some heads.
 Fabian Garcia from San Benito (TX) was in the same category.

 Colton Harrison, WR, 2024, Portland Gregory (TX): Regardless of class distinction, and position, the 6-3 and 200-pounder might’ve been the best of the bunch.
 UTSA is interested in him.